-- 4.1 Planning Policy Wales (Edition 7) confirms that the planning system manages the development and use of land in the public interest, contributing towards achievement of sustainable development.
+- 4.1 Planning Policy Wales (Edition 11) confirms that the planning system manages the development and use of land in the public interest, contributing towards achievement of sustainable development.
 Local Authorities are required to ensure that the economic benefits associated with a proposed development are understood and that these given equal consideration with social and environmental issues in the decision-making process.

 - 4.2 Technical Advice Note 6 (TAN 6) planning for Sustainable Rural Communities (July 2010) confirms that the planning system has a key role to play in supporting the delivery of sustainable rural communities.
 TAN6 also states in section 6 that "The Welsh Assembly Government's objective is a sustainable and profitable future for farming families and businesses through the production and processing of farm products while safeguarding the environment, animal health and welfare, adapting to climate change and mitigating its impacts, while contributing to the vitality and prosperity of our rural communities.
 The planning system can play an important part in supporting the future sustainability of agriculture."

 - 4.3 The site is within Powys County Council and therefore the relevant local planning policies will be within the adopted Local Development Plan (LDP).

 - 4.4 The relevant policies of the LDP are:

 - DM2 The Natural Environment

-- NM4 Landscape
+- DM4 Landscape

 - DM13 Design & Resources

 - DM14 Air Quality Management

 - DM15 Waste within Developments

 - E6 Farm Diversification

-4.5 Policy DM2 - The Natural Environment Development proposals will be permitted where they do not unacceptably adversely affect important site designations, species and habitats.
+4.5 Policy DM2 - The Natural Environment

+Development proposals will be permitted where they do not unacceptably adversely affect important site designations, species and habitats.

-4.6 The proposal is approximately 2.3km from any nationally designated site, and therefore the proposal will have little impact on them.
-Documentation and assessments are provided within the submission to address NRW's guidance on poultry units, and they are the statutory body to request any compensatory measures which might be required to ensure their proposal does not raise unacceptable adverse effects on the Environment.
+4.6 Documentation and assessments are provided within the submission to address NRW's guidance on poultry units, and they are the statutory body to request any compensatory measures which might be required to ensure their proposal does not raise unacceptable adverse effects on the Environment.

 4.7 The proposal meets the requirements of this policy as the development designed to fit in with the surrounding landscape and will have minimal impact on views into the site.
-The proposed building will be seen in context with the adjoining farmstead and appropriate in an agricultural setting.
-The buildings have been designed to be sustainable as possible as discussed earlier in this report.
+The proposed building will be seen in context within an agricultural setting and with the farm holding itself.
+The building has been designed to be sustainable as possible as discussed earlier in this report.
 Materials will be sourced locally where possible and material already onsite will be recycled.
 The application will have no impact on any environmental features and there are no trees or hedges on the site.